h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

      A model key associated with a previously run deep learning model.
-This option allows users to build a new model as a continuation of a prevously generated model.
+This option allows users to build a new model as a continuation of a previously generated model.

 **Expert mode**